efea-umich/cse-593/main-project/project.typ

 )

 #make_title("Clockworks", authors, "University of Michigan, USA", concepts, keywords)[
 Smartwatches are increasingly common for communication and health tracking, yet small screens deter many users from typing messages on these devices.
 Our project promises to address this shortfall by gathering detailed insights on when, how, and why people attempt text entry on their watches.
 A key obstacle lies in the mismatch between tiny touch interfaces and users' language or comfort needs, which exacerbates errors and slows interactions.
-To investigate, we administered think-aloud pilot surveys, refined surveys, and Contextual Inquiry interviews.
-We consolidated findings from Contextual Inquiry interviews of six participants who revealed frustrations with limited keyboards, uncertain predictive text, and distractions.
+To investigate, we administered think-aloud sessions, surveys, and Contextual Inquiry interviews.
+We consolidated findings from these interviews of six participants who revealed frustrations with limited keyboards, uncertain predictive text, and distractions.
 Our consolidated results pave the way for users to spend less time correcting errors by overcoming small-screen constraints.
+After establishing user requirements, we designed a paper prototype for future user testing.
 ]

 = Introduction